vuminhtue/SMU_R_Visualization/_episodes/01-Introduction.md

 ---
-title: "Introduction to Python"
+title: "Introduction to Visualization with Python"
 teaching: 5 min
 exercises: 0
-questions: "What is Python?"
+questions: "How to visualize data in Python"
 objectives:
-- "Basic Introductory of Python"
+- "Basic Introductory of Matplotlib"
-- "Why using Python"

 keypoints:
-- "Advantage of using Python"
+- "Matplotlib"
 ---

-- Python is the top of Data Science language
-- Python and its other libraries are mostly used in Machine Learning and Deep Learning field
+- Matplotlib is a low level graph plotting library in python that serves as a visualization utility.
-- Python was developed by
+- Matplotlib was created by John D. Hunter.
-- Python provides a wide variety of statistical (linear and nonlinear modelling, classical statistical tests, time-series analysis, classification, clustering, …) and graphical techniques, and is highly extensible.
-- Python is available as Free Software
-- Python is versaltile and running on many different platform: Jupyter Hub, PyCharm, VSCode
+- Matplotlib is open source and we can use it freely.
+- Matplotlib is mostly written in python, a few segments are written in C, Objective-C and Javascript for Platform compatibility.